ahmadalkhaldi2013-star/Cloud-Resilience/Cloud-Resilience/index.md

 - Copy/paste and adapt diagrams in your design docs and reviews.

 ---

-## Contribute
-Real-world examples, corrections, or better diagrams are welcome.
-**Action:** Open an Issue/PR on GitHub with context and what changed.

----

-## Audience

-**Primary**
-- Cloud / Solution Architects
-- Site Reliability Engineers (SREs)
-- Platform / DevOps Engineers

-**Also useful for**
-- Backend & Feature Engineers (owning services in prod)
-- Tech Leads & Engineering Managers (reviewing designs/runbooks)
-- Security/Compliance & Risk (failure modes, controls)
-- Data/ML Platform Engineers (pipelines, state, recovery)
-- Incident Commanders & On-call Responders
-- QA / Performance Engineers (failure & load test planning)

-**How to use by role**
-- *Architects*: adopt patterns, fault boundaries, and **Action** checklists in design reviews.
-- *SRE/Platform*: turn **Action** lines into runbooks, SLOs, chaos & DR tests.
-- *Developers*: map diagrams to your service, swap AWS terms for your cloud, and add to service READMEs.
-- *Leads/Managers*: use sections as acceptance criteria for design docs and launch reviews.

-**Prereqs**
-- Working knowledge of cloud primitives (compute, storage, networking) and basic IaC.
-- AWS terms are used for examples; map to your cloud using the table above.

 **Goal:** Provide a clear framework to **evaluate, design, and operate workloads** that can survive failure and recover fast.